 Is Silence Based On A True Story?

 Silence, as a term, evokes a sensation of tranquility, a calm in the storm of noise that our daily life often represents.
 Yet when considered within the context of a narrative or story, it can symbolize more profound elements such as the absence of response, the suppression of voice, or even an unspoken bond.
 But is Silence based on a true story?
-In order to delve into this inquiry, we first need to comprehend the nuances of silence and its embodiment within various forms of literature and media.
+To delve into this inquiry, we first need to comprehend the nuances of silence and its embodiment within various forms of literature and media.
 Is Silence Based On A True Story

 The Multifaceted Portrayal of Silence